Sarıtoprak, Bismil

-Sarıtoprak (Holan) (Note: Also known as Olam or Ulam.) is a neighbourhood in the municipality and district of Bismil, Diyarbakır Province in Turkey.
+Sarıtoprak (Note: Formerly known as Holan, Hola, Hulan, Olam, Olan, or Ulam.) is a neighbourhood in the municipality and district of Bismil, Diyarbakır Province in Turkey.
 Its population is 596 (2022).

 History

 Holan (today called Sarıtoprak) was historically inhabited by Syriac Orthodox Christians.
+The village was pillaged during the Massacres of Diyarbekir (1895).
 In 1914, the village was populated by 50 Syriacs, according to the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.